erikkubica/netlime-starter-theme-v2/README.md

 - Extension configuration can be overridden by file, in future maybe with filter.
 - Comes with compiled bootstrap (sorry for that), bootstrap menu walker, bootstrap pagination, bootstrap comments
 - Widgets are converted to bootstrap panels
+- Create MegaMenu using shortcode.
+Just create new menu item, set "Is MegaMenu" to "Yes" add shortcode that renders your MegaMenu to "Shortcode" field.
+If these options is not visible, then enable them in "Screen options"

 ### Planned
 - Creating a good README.md where everything is explained (in progress)